AdaRoseCannon/adarosecannon.github.io/_posts/2020-10-29--curve-modifiers-in-threejs.md

 category: Blog
 author: Ada Rose Cannon
 star: 1
+preview: /images/medium/the-koi-garden-demo-with-300-fish.gif
+inline_hero: true
 ---

-# Curve Modifiers in Three.js

-Curve Modifiers in Three.js

 ### My first major PR to Three.js

-I recently made a relaxing [koi garden](https://koi-garden.glitch.me) demo, where koi fish swim around a VR environment.
-The two most notable parts of the scene are the [3D positioned audio which I wrote about previously](https://medium.com/samsung-internet-dev/audio-on-the-web-for-games-and-vr-efcd523a3d58) and the 100s of fish which appear to organically swim around the trees.
+I recently made a relaxing [koi garden](https://koi-garden.adarose.dev) demo, where koi fish swim around a VR environment.
+The two most notable parts of the scene are the [3D positioned audio which I wrote about previously](/blog/2020/10/19/audio-on-the-web-for-games-and-vr/) and the 100s of fish which appear to organically swim around the trees.

 The 3D models of the fish bend as they turn tight corners.
 This effect is great for organic models that travel along fixed paths such as birds or fish.